zeam-vm/pelemay_backend/backends/pelemay_backend/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Acknowledgement

+This work was supported by Asahi Kohsan Group Research Support Program of Kitakyushu Foundation for the Advancement of Industry Science and Technology (FAIS).